-Lieff Wines is a relatively new producer in the Napa Valley; their first commercial vintage dates from 2004.
-Robert and Gretchen Lieff own 22 acres of steep rugged rocky hillside vineyards on the western face of the Vaca Mountains across from the town of St.Helena.
+Lieff Wines was founded with their first commercial vintage dating from 2004.
+Robert and Gretchen Lieff previously owned 22 acres of steep rugged rocky hillside vineyards on the western face of the Vaca Mountains across from the town of St.Helena.
 While they are fairly new to the wine-making scene, the age of their wine production does not tell their full story in the wine industry.

 Robert has been involved in one way or the other in the Napa wine industry since the mid 1960’s.
 He first came to the valley in 1960 when he was in law school at Columbia University and helped pick cherries with migrant farm workers (back when the Napa Valley certainly had a greater diversity in crops).
 He was a lawyer for the original 12 acre sale of land to Robert Mondavi in 1966 and was one of the few that attended Mondavi’s opening day ceremonies that same year.
 And the price per acre in that sale was $5000.